null-default/easyqueue/README.md

 - Compile-time flags to support...
   - Requiring allocation and free functions to be provided to `ezq_init()`
   - Disabling linked list functionality entirely (i.e. only support `EZQ_FIXED_BUFFER_CAPACITY` items)
-- Support for other build systems
+- Support for other build systems, including...
+  - Standalone `make`
   - `meson`